alastairgarner/Masters_Thesis/thesis.md

 ## Analytical methods for quantifying escape behaviours

 Throughout the field of neuroethology there is an implicit requirement that a behaviour of interest be readily identifiable/observable and, in many cases, quantifiable.
 In other words, to determine the involvement of a neuron or population of neurons in a given behaviour, one needs to parameterise the behaviour.
 In its simplest form this quantification is produced manually, by observation.
 However the development of algorithms for behaviour detection have improved both the speed and consistency of behaviour quantification.
-Within *Drosophila* larvae research, such algorithms have expedited the performance of behavioural screening[@Ohyama2013, @Gershow2012].
+Within *Drosophila* larvae research, such algorithms have expedited the performance of behavioural screening[@Ohyama2013,@Gershow2012].

 Across the field different behavioural detection methods are built on different philosophies.
 Some pipelines are built using user-written behavioural definitions, while others implement supervised machine learning methods to train behaviour classifiers[@Kabra2013,@Jovanic2017].
-Regardless of design, the behavioural definition entrained by a given pipeline is based on the subjective annotation of the behaviour by the user.
+Regardless of design, each pipeline was programmed/trained to classify 'roll' bouts based on subjective, user-defined annotations of rolling.
 As such, the degree to which these different pipelines achieve consensus in the labelling of like-named behaviours is unknown.

-We wanted to evaluate the whether there were discrepancies in the scoring of rolling behaviour across different pipelines.
-In particular we wanted to determine whether the modulation of escape behaviours affected by A02e was detectable beyond our particular methodology.
+We sought to evaluate the whether there were discrepancies in the scoring of rolling behaviour across different pipelines.
+In particular we wanted to determine whether the modulation of escape behaviours affected by A02e was detectable outside our particular methodology.

-Here we show that, despite

-Suggests that there are common features between the pipelines that encode the onset of rolling behaviour.
-In terms of Salam, this presumably to delineated by crabspeed, as an the initial peak in crabspeed triggers behaviour onset[@Ohyama2013].
-In terms of other pipelines, it is difficult to know given the 'black-box' nature of machine learning algorithms.

-Either way, suggests that the behavioural changes in  A02e
+Our results illustrated that, regardless of pipeline, co-activation of A02e with escape behaviours induces an increase in the latency to roll.
+The magnitude of the shift in latency differs by pipeline, suggesting disparity in the features used by each pipeline to detect the onset of rolling.
+For the case of the Salam pipeline this is dictated by the crabspeed metric, as per its written definition of a 'roll'[@Ohyama2013].
+As the other pipelines utilise machine learning methods for the detection of rolling events, it is not possible to gauge the features used to detect behaviour onset[@ref].
+However

+There is greater variation in the scoring of A02e coactive behaviours - need Venn diagram

 Clearly there are differences between these pipelines.
 Choice of pipeline should be *a priori*.
 May depend whether you want the most specific roll classification or most accurate roll classification.